Rock 'n' Roll Solutions to the Hubble Tension: Classification of scalar field solutions in cosmology

 where we have chosen the additive constant for the solution to correspond to $\phi=0$ at $a=\infty$.
 Since both the potential as well as the field have power-law dependence on $a$, we see that the potential is a power-law in $\phi$ as well.
 Explicitly,

-These $\phi^{2n}$ potentials have been previously studied in the context of axiverse-motivated models~\cite{Karwal:2016vyq,Poulin:2018dzj}, but we emphasize that we have arrived at them independently from theoretical motivation by demanding the rolling solutions.
+These $\phi^{2n}$ potentials have been previously studied in the context of axion models \cite{Karwal:2016vyq,Poulin:2018dzj} and quintessence \cite{Liddle:1998xm,Dutta:2008px}, but we emphasize that we have arrived at them independently from theoretical motivation by demanding the rolling solutions.

 Even when these rolling solutions exist, they may not be the unique solutions.
 Fortunately, the equation of motion for the $\phi^{2n}$ potential can be cast into Emden-Fowler form, the solutions of which have been studied in detail (see~\cite{10.2307/2029180} for a review).
 The equation of motion of $\phi$ on a constant $w_b$ background, with back-reaction neglected, is